Nonparametric tests for stochastic dominance between linear combinations of risks: Notation and preliminaries

-It is easily seen that the inverted CDF $H(x)=1-F(\tfrac1x)$ is anti-starshaped, but not concave.
-Considering, for example, the weight vectors $(0.2,\,0.8)\prec(0.3,\,0.7)$, one can verify that the corresponding CDFs cross, so {stochastic dominance does not hold}. \end{example} However, we show that the conclusion of Theorem~\ref{theorem chen} still holds under weaker assumptions.
-For this purpose, consider the following class of distributions. \begin{definition} We say that a cumulative distribution function $F$ is of class $\mathcal{L}$ if $F(0)=0$ and, given $0\leq y\leq x\in\R$, $V(z)=F(x+yz)+F\left(x+\frac{y}{z}\right)$ is decreasing with respect to $z\in(0,1]$. \end{definition} Our general stochastic comparison result may now be stated. \begin{theorem} Let $X$ be a random variable with CDF $F\in\mathcal{L}$, and $X_1,\ldots,X_s$ \iid\ with $X$.
-If $\thetabar,\,\etabar\in(0,+\infty)^n$ are such that $\thetabar\prec\etabar$ then $\sum_{i=1}^s\theta_i X_i\geq_{st}\sum_{i=1}^s\eta_i X_i$. \end{theorem} According to Remark~\ref{rem:size}, we may also compare linear combinations where the weight vectors have a different number of coordinates.
-This is particulary interesting as it allows to stochastically compare sample means of different sizes.
-Specifically, this means that under the conditions of Theorem~\ref{thm:ourlinear}, the sample mean is stochastically monotone with respect to the sample size. {In particular, among these sample means, the case $s=2$ is stochastically the smallest; hence it is the most stringent benchmark and a natural candidate for statistical testing.}
+According to Remark~\ref{rem:size}, we may also compare linear combinations where the weight vectors have a different number of coordinates.
+This is particularly interesting as it allows to stochastically compare sample means of different sizes.
+Specifically, this means that, if $H(x)=1-F(\tfrac1x)$ is concave, the sample mean is stochastically monotone with respect to the sample size.
+In particular, among these sample means, the case $s=2$ is stochastically the smallest; hence it is the most stringent benchmark and a natural candidate for statistical testing.
+This idea allows for some hierarchical dominance results, and will be explored later in Section~\ref{sec:dominance-without}.

-The following proposition shows that the class considered by \cite{Chen2025Combinations}, characterised by concavity of the inverted distribution, is included in $\mathcal{L}$.
-The inclusion is strict, as shown by Example~\ref{ex:L-not-concave}. \begin{proposition} Let $F$ be a CDF such that $F(0)=0$ and $H(x)=1-F(\tfrac1x)$ is concave.
-Then $F\in\mathcal{L}$. \end{proposition} \begin{example} We provide an explicit distribution of class $\mathcal{L}$ such that the corresponding $H$ is not concave, thus showing that our class is wider than the one considered in \cite{Chen2025Combinations}.
-Take $Z$ with CDF $F_Z(x)=1-\frac1{(x+1)^\alpha}$, for $x\geq 0$, that is, a Pareto distribution starting at 0, the transformation